Securing and Authenticating a Service Bus Connection

 This section describes specific processes for using authentication on Microsoft Azure Service Bus.

 Applications that use Service Bus are required to perform security tasks at two points.
 First, services exposed for use by Service Bus are resources.
-Therefore, access to them -- whether for configuration and registration purposes or for invoking service functionality -- requires authentication and authorization using tokens from the Microsoft Azure Access Control service.
+Therefore, access to them -- whether for configuration and registration purposes or for invoking service functionality -- requires authentication and authorization using tokens.
 Second, when permission to interact with the service has been granted by Service Bus, the service has its own security considerations that are associated with the authentication, authorization, encryption, and signatures required by the message exchange itself.
 This second set of security issues has nothing to do with the functionality of Service Bus; it is purely a consideration of the service and its clients.

 Every Service Bus relay binding has a security binding element – for example, the NetTcpRelaySecurityElement class performs the security functions for the NetTcpRelayBinding – that contains the following security values that you can specify either programmatically or in a configuration file.